jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## Does The World Need to Know

 Dart Blockbuster heads a heirarchy.
 There's lots of people inside who fight for his cause.
-Dealing with these people is sometimes hard.
+Dealing with these junior execs, or grad students people is sometimes hard.
 They define success as rising up the ranks.
 If you're "beneath" them, they assume they're better than you and act like it.

 If they ever intimidate you, just press the button below.